 - Assist special needs patients and their families by making plans and strategies to help them cope with being in the hospital.

 To learn more, call the child life specialist at 216-844-1312 before your child’s surgery.

 Tell your child’s school that your child will be absent.
 Make plans with teachers to have assignments and books at home so your child can keep up with his/her schoolwork.
 Most kids often feel well enough to do routine schoolwork once they’re home and getting better.
 If your child needs help catching up, talk with the school for guidance.

 Touring the surgery area

-We offer tours at some surgery centers, such as UH Ahuja Medical Center and the Prentiss Surgery Center at UH Rainbow Babies & Children’s Hospital.
+We offer tours of our surgery centers, such as the Prentiss Surgery Center at UH Rainbow Babies & Children’s Hospital.
 Taking a tour can help you, your family and your child better prepare.
 The tour is free and it takes about an hour.

 On the tour, your family and your child will: